The Philosophy of Meta House

 Paying for treatment at Meta House

-Many if not most of the clients accessing residential treatment on our Riverwest campus qualify for public funding that does not require any out-of-pocket cost for you.
+Many if not most of the clients accessing residential treatment will qualify for public funding that does not require any out-of-pocket cost for you.
 For other clients, we have a sliding-scale structure we hope will work for many families.
-Current prices can be seen here.
-Finally, for families seeking a smaller program with additional amenities, we encourage you to check out our Shorewood House facility here.
+Please call us at (414) 962-1200 for more information.

 Many of our clients in our outpatient program qualify for Medicaid, which we gladly accept.
 We likewise are happy to work with other insurers.
 If you don’t currently have insurance, please call—we’d love to help you get enrolled if we can.
 Finally, if you’re responsible for any co-pays, we’ll be up front about that and talk through how to make that work for you.